bgultekin/laravel-datatables-bundle/README.md

 This bundle is created to handle server-side works of DataTables Jquery Plugin (http://datatables.net) by using Eloquent ORM or Fluent Query Builder.

+*Info:* There is also [Laravel 4 Datatables Package](https://github.com/bllim/laravel4-datatables-package)

 ### Changelog
 **1.3**
 - Make method returns output by using "Larevel Response" instead of printing (!important)